 - Continue supporting the development of sixteen affordable housing projects that were funded in part through the Disaster Tax Credits and CDBG-Disaster Recovery.
 These projects are expected to be in service by 2026.
-These developments will greatly impact the extreme needs for affordable and special needs housing in Chico. - Support the City's pallet shelter that will be opening in Spring 2022 to assist with housing homeless and providing wrap around services to further prepare, prevent and respond to COVID. - Support future expansion plans of a transitional shelter (Renewal Center) - The City has budgeted non-federal funds for a homeless prevention program and funded three organizations last year.
+These developments will greatly impact the extreme needs for affordable and special needs housing in Chico (see Chart A). - Support the City's pallet shelter to assist with housing homeless and providing wrap around services. - Support future expansion plans of a transitional shelter (Renewal Center). - The City has budgeted non-federal funds for a homeless prevention program and funded two organizations last year.
 The Home and Heart program was slow to begin due to COVID but continues to work on matching clients for their home share program.
-The City funds a non-profit that assists low-income homeowners with past-due utility bills to ensure residents can remain in their homes. - Continue efforts to transfer City-owned property to Habitat for Humanity to support the development of ownership housing affordable to low income households. - The City continues to fund warming and cooling centers during the hottest and coldest months of the year that provide a space for homeless to rest and charge their electronics. - The Greater Chico Homeless Task Force which began as a City sponsored Ad-Hoc group, is now an independent community group.
-The Task Force continues to advocate for the needs of homeless families and individuals, and those at risk of homelessness.
+The City funds a non-profit that assists low-income homeowners with past-due utility bills to ensure residents can remain in their homes. - Continue efforts to transfer City-owned property to Habitat for Humanity to support the development of ownership housing affordable to low income households. - The City continues to fund warming and cooling centers during the hottest and coldest months of the year that provide a space for homeless to rest and charge their electronics. - The Greater Chico Homeless Task continues to advocate for the needs of homeless families and individuals, and those at risk of homelessness.
 The Task Force provides a venue for collaboration of various community groups to provide outreach to those experiencing homelessness in the community.
 It also acts an incubator for new ideas to address homelessness and is in the process of modifying its format for greater impact.
-City staff attends its meetings. - Plan for the use of the recently allocated HOME-American Rescue Plan funds.
+City staff attends its meetings.